-When assessing how long we keep your personal data, we think about:
+When assessing how long we keep your personal data, we take the following into consideration:

 - the requirements of our business and the services we provide

-- the reason why we originally collected the personal data
+- the reason why we originally collected the data

-- the lawful grounds on which we base our processing
+- the lawful grounds on which we have been processing the data

 - the types of personal data we’ve collected

-- the amount and categories of your personal data
+- the amount, nature and sensitivity of data

-Legislation, regulations and our professional indemnity insurers ask us to retain your data after we’ve stopped acting for you.
-The period of data retention varies but it’s typically five or six years.
-So, we keep it for six just to make sure.
+Don’t panic!
+Legislation, regulations, and our professional indemnity insurers ask us to retain your data after we’ve stopped acting for you.
+The period of data retention varies but it’s typically six years plus the current financial year.
 Where we can, we measure how long we keep the data from the end of the accounting period to which it relates.